-SET/RSP format: ISnnnn; where is a space, and nnnn is the AF center frequency (Fc) in Hz.
+SET/RSP format: ISnnnn; where must be a space (blank), and nnnn is the AF center frequency (Fc) in Hz.
 The SET value may be altered based on the present mode; a subsequent IS GET reports the value used.
 The nominal Fc (i.e., with no SHIFT) varies with mode, and in CW or DATA modes will also vary with PITCH.
-To center the passband, send IS 9xxx; (xxx must be digits, but are ignored).
+To center the passband, send IS 9999; .
 A subsequent IS read will then return the center frequency.